 “Help me.
 Please help me.”
 Hakkim wobbled along the street on his crutches.
 “They gonna kill me.
 Help.”

-Plenty of people were on the street and lots more watching from the windows.
+Scores of people were on the street and many more watched from the windows.

-No one answered Hakkim and I tried to cross the street to kick him off his feet.
+I started to cross the street to kick him off his feet.

 “This doesn’t concern you.”
 Jamie restrained me from joining the fray.

-He was right and I watched, while the terror of East 10th Street swung a crutch at four young barrio toughs.
+"Not anymore."
+Jamie wouldn't release my arm and I watched, while Hakkim swung a crutch at four young barrio toughs.
 Six more kids ran up carrying pipes.
 There was no escape for the terror of the East Village.